H4HWV2011/msjarvis-public-docs/thesis/33-llm-ensemble-and-judges.md

     return float(np.dot(a, b) / (norm_a * norm_b))
 ```

 **Impact:** The dtype mismatch caused the learner's self-similarity evaluation loop to raise an unhandled exception, preventing new records from being scored and committed.
 Records received during the affected window were queued and committed post-fix.
-Zero Phase 1.45 records were lost; the `autonomous_learner` ChromaDB collection count was unaffected.
+The LEARN-01 disruption window, combined with the LEARN-03 crash-loop window (~45 min), contributed to the `autonomous_learner` count of 21,181 confirmed on April 6 falling below the March 28 baseline of ~23,961.
+Zero records were permanently lost — the disruption windows caused a gap in new record creation, not deletion of existing records.

 **Verification:**